-- If you're trying to turn on the projector using the remote control, the remote control may be switched off (there's an on/off switch on its side) or low on battery power.
-Try pressing the O Power button on the projector instead. - Make sure the power cord is properly connected, then wait for the (1) power light to turn orange before pressing the (1) Power button.

-The \bigcirc power light flashes green for about a minute as the projector warms up, and then it remains green during normal operation.
-(If the lights display a different pattern, see page 100.)
+- If you're trying to turn on the projector using the remote control, the remote control may be switched off (there's an on/off switch on its side) or may be low on battery power.
+Try pressing the () Power button on the projector instead. - Make sure the power cord is properly connected, then wait for the 🖒 power light to turn orange before pressing the 🖒 Power button. - The $\circlearrowleft$ power light flashes green for about a minute as the projector warms up, and then it remains green during normal operation.
+(If the lights display a different pattern, see page 108.) - If you see a password protect screen, your projector has password protection turned on.
+Press the Num button on your remote (and make sure it lights up), then enter your 4-digit password. - If you enter the wrong password three times, the projector will become locked.
+Unplug the projector, plug it back in, turn it on, then enter the correct password. - If you enter the wrong password nine times, the projector will not turn back on again and you will need to contact EPSON. - If you forget your password or the projector becomes locked, contact EPSON as described on page 118.